Building skills and capabilities for a changing world

 If you’re a change ready leader, we’re asking you get involved and help us iterate this Toolkit.

-The Toolkit is currently a Google Doc.
+The Toolkit is in permanent beta.
 Click the link, have a read and send us feedback using the feedback survey below.
-You an also contact us directly.
+You can also contact us directly.

 We want your Toolkit feedback